 - Infrastructure: Main building, outbuildings, stables.

-- Access: Accessible with caution, watch out for unstable structures.
+- Access: Accessible with caution, beware of unstable structures.

 5: Vouvant Station

-The once bustling Vouvant train station is now a deserted and overgrown place.
-This site is perfect for urban explorers with a passion for railway heritage.
+The once bustling Vouvant train station is now a deserted, overgrown place.
+This site is perfect for urban explorers passionate about railway heritage.

 Site Features